Subdivision 1. Required inspection.

 Any political subdivision or the University of

-which case it shall keep on file with the commissioner copies of its current inspection ordinances
+in which case it shall keep on file with the board copies of its current inspection ordinances and

-partnership, corporation or other business association holding a license from the commissioner
+partnership, corporation or other business association holding a license from the board under

-that any such political subdivision or the University of Minnesota may provide by ordinance
+such political subdivision or the University of Minnesota may provide by ordinance a requirement

-a requirement that each individual, partnership, corporation or other business association
+that each individual, partnership, corporation or other business association doing electrical work

-commissioner or such other evidence of such license as may be provided by the commissioner.
+evidence of such license as may be provided by the board.

 Each electrical inspector of any political subdivision or the University of Minnesota shall